fpeakman/KQL-Detections-Hunting/Defender for Endpoint/MDE - InitialAccess - ConnectionToCompromisedIP.md

-# Connection to Known Censys C2
+# Connection to Known Compromised IP

 ## Description
 This query detects connections to/from IP's known to be compromised by Proofpoint. https://rules.emergingthreats.net/